gensdei/CellineTargetedSeq/README.md

 # CellineTargetedSeq
-False-negative errors in next-generation sequencing contribute substantially to inconsistency in mutation databases
+"False-negative errors in next-generation sequencing contribute substantially to inconsistency in mutation databases."

 Mutation calls from targeted sequencing for 170 genes in 35 cell lines.